DESCRIPTION

 |

-Monitor: White blood-cell count Platelet count |
+Monitor: White blood cell count Platelet count |

-Manage thrombocytopenia using standard treatment protocols. |
+Manage thrombocytopenia following standard treatment protocols. |

-Patients should be monitored for evidence of hemolysis: Jaundice Pallor Hemoglobinuria Anemia Peripheral blood smear Reticulocytosis Heinz bodies Cell fragments Whole blood hemoglobin (may be decreased) Free plasma hemoglobin (may be increased) Serum haptoglobin (may be decreased) Spherocytes (may be present) Red cell glucose-6-phosphate dehydrogenase testing may be indicated |
+Patients should be monitored for evidence of hemolysis: Jaundice Pallor Hemoglobinuria Anemia Peripheral blood smear Reticulocytosis Heinz bodies Cell fragments Spherocytes (may be present) Whole blood hemoglobin (may be decreased) Free plasma hemoglobin (may be increased) Serum haptoglobin (may be decreased) Serum LDH (may be increased) Serum indirect bilirubin (may be increased) Consideration may be given to red cell glucose-6-phosphate dehydrogenase testing depending on the clinical scenario. |

-Hypotension may follow acetaminophen (paracetamol) ingestion and is usually related to hepatotoxicity.
+Hypotension may follow acetaminophen (paracetamol) ingestion and is usually related to hepatotoxicity. |

 Patients should be closely monitored for onset of hypotension.
 Should this occur in association with hepatic failure, invasive hemodynamic monitoring is recommended as part of management.